ptyspawn/ssp21-IKI/report.md

 obvious cryptographic conflict of interest.

-CRLs may be practical from the master(s) to an authority as these lines of communication will be IP-based and typically have much higher bandwidth to easily support this communication, however, more integrated alternatives to the CRL.
+CRLs may be practical from the master(s) to an authority as these lines of communication will be IP-based and typically have much higher bandwidth to easily support this communication, however, more integrated alternatives to the CRL exist.

 ### Online Certificate Status Protocol (OCSP)